FOR SCHOOLS & DISTRICTS

 • A direct impact on increasing diversity within your school.

 • 9.
-How does the partnership with the University of the Pacific work?
+How does the partnership with our university partners work?

-The University of the Pacific provides the graduate-level coursework and credentialing program for the New Resident Teachers (NRTs).
+Our University partners provides the graduate-level coursework and credentialing program for the New Resident Teachers (NRTs).
 NBEW facilitates the partnership and ensures that the program aligns with the needs of our partner schools.

 • 10.
 What is the time commitment for the New Resident Teachers (NRTs)?